luchi1714/P2P-Blockchain-Network/protocol.md

 ## Blockchain

-Each block will be stored in a separate  file:
+whole block chain will be stored in a file:
 ```
-block_id.blk
+port_number.blk
 ```
-The `ID` must be replaced by the number of the block.
+The `port_number` corresponds to the port number of the client.

 ### Block file
-The first line of the file will contain the ID of the block (identical to the one found in the file name).
+The first part of the file will contain the ID of the block (identical to the one found in the file name).

-The second line will contain the sha1 key of the parent block.
+The second part will contain the data{sender, receiver, amount}

-Here, we must talk about the data stored, what is going to happen...
-An entire part will be dedicated.

-The line after the data will correspond to the proof of work.

-The last line corresponds  to the sha1 key of this file before adding this line ðŸ¤¯.
+The third part will have previous cheese hash.

+The last part will have current cheese hash

 ### Data